pluralsight-cloud/serverless-understanding-apis/README.md

 cdk deploy --all
 ```

 To use the API, retrieve the output API URL and open `demo-data.txt` for example API calls.
 Replace the `<API_URL>` with the API URL output by the CDK.
+Use your terminal to send the calls!

 When done, destroy the API (or if you're on the Cloud Playground, just delete the playground, I won't judge):